iameugenejo/gulps/README.md

 gulp-series
 ===============

-Alternative to run-sequence solution that temporarily solves sequential task running.
+Alternative to run-sequence solution that temporarily solves an issue with gulp lacking sequential task running capability.
+And this solves issues with run-sequence, which is officially recommended tool for sequential tasks for gulp, not aborting task chains on error.

 This solves issues with run-sequence not aborting task chains on error.